Desour/minetest/doc/lua_api.md

     -- * "user": Client setting `world_aligned_mode` will be used, similar to --   `glasslike_framed_optional`.
     --
-    -- Supported by solid (TODO: what's solid?) nodes and nodeboxes only.
+    -- Only supported by drawtypes made of cuboids.
     --
-    -- Setting a different value in `overlay_tiles` is not supported.
-(TODO: test)
+    -- Setting a different value in the corresponding `overlay_tiles` tile is not -- supported.

     scale = int,
     -- Make the tile span several (exactly `scale`) nodes, instead of just one,